xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     }
 }
 ```
-A user fills in ship datails (ship name, tonnage, IMO number etc.), clicks *create new ship* button in the UI and the code-behind C# code will use ADO.NET to execute database stored procedure named `CreateShip`.
+A user fills in ship details (ship name, tonnage, IMO number etc.), clicks *create new ship* button in the UI and the code-behind C# code will use ADO.NET to execute database stored procedure named `CreateShip`.
 The stored procedure `CreateShip` might look like this (SQL Server):

 ```sql
 CREATE PROCEDURE CreateShip